All about pruning shrubs and plants

 delphinum

-After flowering Herbaceous perennials can be tidied up by pruning. this group includes DelphiniumsThalictrumPeonies, Phlox, AchilleaGeraniums.
+After flowering Herbaceous perennials can be tidied up by pruning.
+This group includes DelphiniumsThalictrumPeonies, Phlox, AchilleaGeraniums.

 You can trim and tidy English Lavender and Santolina, common name Cotton Lavender and Rosemary.